TheresaLui/SelfHelpContent_v2/articles/partnercenter/mpn-competencies-net-new-customers.md

 # MPN - Net new customers not reflecting in Partner Center

-Resources providing knowledge on Net new customers not reflecting in Partner Center
+Resources providing knowledge on Net new customers not reflecting in Partner Center.

 ## **Recommended Documents**